Internal Linking for SEO

 2. Category, Tag, and Author Bio Pages

-Example: The earlier version of our blog index page wasn't ranking well.
-So we redesigned it to be more SEO-friendly with a keyword-rich introduction:
+The earlier version of our blog index page wasn't ranking well.
+So we redesigned it to be more SEO-friendly with a keyword-rich introduction and categorizing the posts by topic:

 Breadcrumbs (e.g., Home > Services > Web Design Blog) show users their location on the site and help them navigate back to higher-level pages.
 They also reinforce site hierarchy and page importance for search engines.

-Tip: A powerful way to increase your website's visibility on the Google search results page--and to help visitors more easily find the information they need--is by having internal 'sitelinks' appear under your main Google listing.
-Often, these are pages like 'About Us,' 'Contact,' or 'Services.'
+One way to increase your website's visibility on the search results page and help visitors find the information they need is "rich sitelinks."
+These are direct links to internal pages of your site that display beneath your main Google listing.
+These are often pages like 'About Us,' 'Contact,' or 'Services.'

-Google ultimately chooses which, if any, of these 'subpage' links will be displayed.
-It is believed, however, that including 'breadcrumbs' schema markup in the code of your important pages can help.
+Google ultimately chooses which, if any, of these 'internal page' links will be shown.
+However, including 'breadcrumbs' schema markup in the code of your important pages can help.

 At its most basic, that might look something like this: